johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-container-app-deployments-in-azure-devops/index.md

 ## Welcome `main.bicepparam`

 Prior to using `azd`, we were using a `main.bicep` file to deploy our infrastructure and we provided parameters to this file via our Azure DevOps pipeline.
 We're going to make a change to our pipeline to use a [`main.bicepparam`](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files?tabs=Bicep) file instead.
-This file is going to contain the parameters that we were previously providing to our `main.bicep` file.

 The `main.bicepparam` file is going to contain the parameters that we were previously providing to our `main.bicep` file.
 It's going to pick these up from environment variables that we'll declare.
 We're also going to add our new `containerAppExists` parameter to this file, which will also collect its value from an environment variable.
 But it won't be us that provides that value; it will be `azd`.